ucfinancegroup/FinchSwiftClient/docs/InsightsAPI.md

 // The following code samples are still beta.
 For any issue, please report via http://github.com/OpenAPITools/openapi-generator/issues/new import OpenAPIClient

-let id = 987 // Int | Numeric ID of the Insight to dismiss
+let id = "id_example" // String | Numeric ID of the Insight to dismiss

 // Dismiss an insight
 InsightsAPI.dismissInsight(id: id) { (response, error) in